 Lexi’s Tips for Selecting Cabochons: Choosing the Pick of the Litter, Stonewise

-One of the first things you must realize when choosing a stone is, not all stones are created equal.
+One of the first things you must realize when choosing cabochons is this: not all stones are created equal.
 Just because someone is a stonecutter does not mean that his stones are easy to design around.
 I’ve learned this the hard way.
 There are several cutters that are my favorite because of the ease of designing with their stones.
 While a stone may be pretty, it may not work well with your style or designs.
-I still have a blue agate I bought twenty-five years ago because it was pretty, but it doesn’t go with my style, so there it sits, in my Riker box of pretty stones, which I will never use.
+I still have a blue agate I bought 25 years ago because it was pretty, but it doesn’t go with my style, so there it sits, in my Riker box of pretty cabochons that I will never use.

 How to Choose a Cabochon

 5. A well-cut stone will have a tiny, almost indiscernible 45-degree angle cut all along the bottom edge of the stone.
 This is there for a very important reason.
-When you have a snug bezel, and you go to pop the stone into the bezel, you can accidently chip the edge of a stone without that little cut on the bezel as you snap it into place (I call it the “snap heard around the world").
-That snap may result in a crack appearing on the face of your stone and the cracking of your stone all the way through.
+When you have a snug bezel, and you go to pop the stone into the bezel, you can accidentally chip the edge of a stone without that little cut on the bezel as you snap it into place.
+I call it the “snap heard around the world.”
+That snap may result in a crack appearing on the face of your cabochons and the cracking of your stone all the way through.
 Disaster!

 6. Don’t pass up a stone because of its highly irregular edges.
 One of my favorite pieces is a petrified tree fern with a very rough top edge.
 I set it with prongs, as to not block the delicacy of that rough edge.
 So buy that unusual cut and give your creativity a nudge.
 A sharply pointed stone may need greater caution and some expertise in setting.